 4. Get set up with communication tools

 There are a lot of great ways to communicate and stay connected throughout the workday.
-Below are a few different tools I regularly used during my internship and would recommend setting up and pinning to your taskbar:
+Below are a few different tools regularly used during internships that you could set up and pin to your taskbar:

-- Outlook– This will obviously be used to send and receive emails but also don’t forget to make time to set up your signature!
+- Outlook – This will be used to send and receive emails and maintain your calendar, but don’t forget to make time to set up your signature!
 You can get some fun ideas from your fellow team members and co-workers.
-I also would recommend looking at your calendar

-- Microsoft Teams– One of my favorite ways to quickly check in and connect with my colleagues both during my internship and even today is through Instant Messaging.
+- Microsoft Teams – One way to quickly check in and connect with your colleagues during your internship is through instant messaging.
 Microsoft Teams connects to your Outlook calendar and will let you know if others are busy, away, or available to chat.

-- Slack– Once you sign up, ask your leader if there is a slack channel for your team.
-During my internship, my team used Slack daily to share ask questions, send updates, and even share fun pictures and gifs of our weekend.
+- Slack – Ask your leader if there is a slack channel for your team.
+Some teams use Slack daily to ask questions, send updates, and even share fun pictures and gifs.
 Make sure to join the intern-specific slack channel where you will get updates on events and get the chance to meet interns across the corporation!

-- Zoom– During my internship, I learned that we have cast members all across the globe.
-Zoom gave me the platform to connect with them face-to-face.
-I loved being able to virtually meet and build relationships with my colleagues, partners, and clients from different locations.
+- Zoom – We have cast members all across the globe, and Zoom allows you to connect with them face-to-face.
+You can virtually meet and build relationships with colleagues, partners, and clients from different locations.
 Make sure you not only set up your Zoom profile but also install the Zoom Client App so you can easily access your upcoming meetings.
-For scheduling meetings- it may be helpful to install the widget in Outlook.
+For scheduling meetings, it may be helpful to install the widget in Outlook.

-- Other– You may need access to shared folders, drives, SharePoint sites, special software to perform your daily tasks.
+- Other – You may need access to shared folders, drives, SharePoint sites, or special software to perform your daily tasks.
 Make sure to ask your leader if you will need to set up or install any other communication tools or software for your internship.
-You may need to work with IT and it may take a few days to get these installed.
+You may need to work with IT, and it may take a few days to get these installed.

-Inside Disney and The Hub are Disney’s global internal intranet sites where you can find information, resources, news, and segment information tailored to you and your role.
+My Disney Today and The Hub are Disney’s global internal intranet sites where you can find information, resources, news, and segment information tailored to you and your role.
 The Hub is specifically for DPEP and Florida-based interns that have specific resources for the Parks and Resorts segment.
-Inside Disney is used across all other segments.
-On either platform- you can easily use the search bar to navigate the sites.
-I loved being able to read and learn more about my segment and the other segments of The Walt Disney Company.
-You will find awesome stories and information to help you understand how you fit into the greater puzzle.
-Whether you are using Inside Disney or The Hub, I would recommend favoriting and familiarizing yourself with the following resources:
+My Disney Today is used across all other segments.
+On either platform you can easily use the search bar to navigate the sites.
+You will find stories and information to help you understand how you fit into the greater puzzle.
+Whether you are using My Disney Today or The Hub, you may want to bookmark and familiarize yourself with the following resources:

-- DtoolsHR– Make sure you look up how to pay yourself and log your hours by searching the keywords “enter my time”!!
+- DToolsHR – Make sure you look up how to pay yourself and log your hours by searching the keywords “enter my time”!
 The process to pay yourself varies across the company.
-The cool feature with DtoolsHR is that it pulls the information based on YOU – so you will only see the steps that YOU follow to pay yourself!
-This also will be where you can find your tax information and W2 information for the end of your internship.
+The cool feature with DToolsHR is that it pulls the information based on YOU, so you will only see the steps that YOU follow to pay yourself!
+This also will be where you can find your tax and W-2 information for the end of your internship.

-- Dlearn- Our virtual learning platform.
+- DLearn – This is our virtual learning platform.
 You may have an orientation or some compliance training to complete during your first few days.
-Once you go to the site- you will be able to see what has been assigned to you on your learning plan.
-I would recommend getting knocking these out in the beginning of your internship while you have more capacity.
+Once you go to the site, you will be able to see what has been assigned to you on your learning plan.

 - How did you get into your current role?